PFAS Exposure Risk Calculator

 What Are PFAS?

-PFAS (per- and polyfluoroalkyl substances) are a large family of synthetic chemicals used for their resistance to heat, water, and oil.
-They are found in products such as non-stick cookware, stain-resistant textiles, some food packaging, and certain firefighting foams.
-Because PFAS are highly persistent and do not readily break down, they are sometimes called “forever chemicals.”
+PFAS stands for per- and polyfluoroalkyl substances, a large family of synthetic chemicals used because they resist heat, water, grease, and staining.
+They have been used in products such as some non-stick cookware, stain-resistant fabrics, food packaging, industrial processes, and certain firefighting foams.
+Because many PFAS do not readily break down in the environment, they are often described as forever chemicals.

-PFAS can enter drinking water through industrial discharges, use of firefighting foams at training sites, wastewater treatment plant discharges, or leaching from landfills.
-Once PFAS reach groundwater or surface water sources, they can be difficult and costly to remove.
-Many communities have discovered PFAS contamination only after targeted testing became available.
+PFAS can reach drinking water through industrial releases, use of firefighting foam at airports and training sites, wastewater discharges, landfill leachate, biosolids, or migration through groundwater near contaminated areas.
+Once present in a water source, they can be difficult and expensive to remove, which is why communities sometimes discover the problem only after dedicated testing begins.

-Scientific studies have associated elevated PFAS exposure with a range of potential health effects, including:
+Scientific studies have associated elevated PFAS exposure with a range of potential health concerns.
+Research continues to evolve, and effects may differ across compounds, populations, and levels of exposure, but commonly discussed topics include:

-• Certain immune system effects, including reduced vaccine response
+- Immune system effects, including reduced vaccine response in some studies

-Regulatory agencies such as the U.S. Environmental Protection Agency (EPA) and various national and regional health authorities are developing and updating health-based guidelines and drinking water standards for several PFAS.
-The numbers used in this calculator are illustrative and do not replace official guidance.
+Regulatory agencies such as the U.S. Environmental Protection Agency and various national, state, provincial, and regional health authorities continue to update health-based guidance and drinking water standards for several PFAS.
+The number used in this calculator is illustrative and should not replace current official guidance for your jurisdiction or the specific PFAS compound in your test result.

 In this tool, you provide three inputs:

-1. PFAS concentration in water (C): in nanograms per liter (ng/L)
+- PFAS concentration in water (C): nanograms per liter (ng/L)

 Daily PFAS mass (ng/day) = C × W